Some examples of noncommutative projective Calabi-Yau schemes: Abstract

 \section{Abstract}

 In this article, we construct some examples of noncommutative projective Calabi-Yau schemes by using noncommutative Segre products and quantum weighted hypersurfaces.
-We also compare them with commutative Calabi-Yau varieties and examples in \cite{kanazawa2015}.
+We also compare our constructions with commutative Calabi-Yau varieties and examples constructed in \cite{kanazawa2015}.
+In particular, we show that some of our constructions are essentially new examples of noncommutative projective Calabi-Yau schemes.